Gilmok/UWNHRando/README.md

 Uncharted Waters: New Horizons randomizer for the SNES Requires a 64-bit JVM ver.
 1.6.0 or later and a copy of the original ROM

+Version 1.01
+ - Added a makeLog.txt for further tracking ROM generation errors
+ - Increased the ROM generation timeout from 20 seconds to 2 minutes (for slower machines)
+ - Made a minor change to continent placement to increase randomness

 Version 1.0
  - Randomize the world map and your initial ship
  - Option to view minimap of newly created world